-1. there are dues equal to or greater than 180 consecutive days that until end of December 2024.
-2. there are dues equal to or greater than 150 consecutive days that until end of June 2025.
-3. there are dues equal to or greater than 120 consecutive days that until end of December 2025.

-This will result in the inclusion of customers include in the stage 3 when there are dues equal to or greater than 90 consecutive days as of January 2026.

-- Financial assets created or acquired by the bank, which involve a higher credit risk compared to the bank's low-risk financial assets, are to be classified directly into stage 2 directly.
+- there are dues equal to or greater than 180 consecutive days that until end of December 2024. - there are dues equal to or greater than 150 consecutive days that until end of June 2025. - there are dues equal to or greater than 120 consecutive days that until end of December 2025 - This will result in the inclusion of customers include in the stage 3 when there are dues equal to or greater than 90 consecutive days as of January 2026. - The financial assets created or acquired by the Bank are classified as having a higher credit risk rating than the Bank's low risk financial assets on initial recognition at stage 2 directly.

-2-13-1 Measurement of expected credit losses
+Measurement of expected credit losses